Some of the Unique Restaurants in Honolulu

 Your Kitchen, located on 10th Avenue, looks like just that.
 Tucked next to a gallery and hobby store in residential Palolo, this restaurant is truly a hidden gem.
 Recommended dishes are the pork and steak bowls with marinated meat topped with a soft boiled egg.
 After that, you should try their shave ice as a dessert.
 With its wide range of flavors, you can add a touch of mango or passion fruit for a tropical twist.
 Whatever you chose, this little kitchen is a place you’ll want to visit.

 Some Favorite Dessert Places

-Uncle Clay’s House of Pure Aloha is a family-owned favorite, and multiple-award-winning “treat shop” where everyone is welcomed in true Hawaiian spirit.
-Here you can meet Uncle Clay himself and try tangy or sweet shaved ice options in a variety of tropical flavors.
+This is a family-owned favorite and multiple-award-winning treat shop.
+When arriving, you will be welcomed in true Hawaiian spirit.
+Here, you can even meet Uncle Clay himself.
+And then try tangy or sweet shave ice options in a variety of tropical flavors.

-The Yatiaimura Quality Food Court in Shirokiya at the Ala Moana Center, is a must-see.
-We recommend stopping by Meika Plaza for a vast assay of fruit-based Japanese sweets and European-inspired donuts and pastries.
+This food court in Shirokiya at the Ala Moana Center is a must-see.
+While you are here, we recommend stopping by Meika Plaza.
+Then you can choose from vast assay of fruit-based Japanese sweets and European-inspired donuts and pastries.

-JJ Bistro and French Pastry is a place you don’t want to miss if you have an incurable chocolate craving.
-You might consider the favorite Frou Frou au Chocolat, or the chocolate lilikoi concoction, a chocolate fruit basket and chocolate banana confit.
+This s a place you don’t want to miss if you have an incurable chocolate craving.
+You might consider the favorite Frou Frou au Chocolat.
+You can even try the chocolate lilikoi concoction, chocolate fruit basket or chocolate banana confit.
 Either way, you will be sure to leave completely satisfied.